moredip/ofep/007-OFEP-flag-change-events.md

 ## Caveats

-- Not all provider can reasonably implement this... some SDKs don't support subscriptions, for example.
+- Not all providers can reasonably implement this... some SDKs don't support subscriptions, for example.
 Should these providers simply never fire events?
-- Implementation in providers will likely be more divergent than imperative evaluation.
+- Implementation in providers will likely be more divergent than imperative evaluation (based on demo work below).
-- Re-evaluating a flag after the handler fires sometimes means another round-trip, but most of the time things are locally cached - really dependant on SDK implementation.
-This is the prescription by some vendors though, so it's not unprecedented.
+- Re-evaluating a flag after the handler fires sometimes means another round-trip, but most of the time in this case, things are locally cached - really dependant on SDK implementation.
+This is the pattern used by some vendors though, so it's not unprecedented.
-- Some SDKs can't identify individual flags have changed, so all handlers must fire.
-In these cases, flags are usually cached locally, so this might not be such a big deal.
+- Some SDKs can't identify individual flags have changed, so all registered handlers must fire (see cloudbees provider demo).
+This might not be such a big deal since they are likely no-ops.
 - We may need a way to "shutdown" providers, cancelling all handlers.
 - We may need a way to "move" handlers from one provider to another if the provider is changed (recreate them in the new provider).